Residency Regulations (Undergraduate)

 - minors or dependent adult students, provided one or both parents have been bona fide residents of the state for at least 12 months preceding the beginning of the term of enrollment.

-Intent to become a bona fide resident may be demonstrated or disproved by factors including, but not limited to, filing of Wisconsin income tax returns, eligibility to vote in Wisconsin, motor vehicle registration in Wisconsin, possession of a Wisconsin operator’s license, employment in the state, and self-support.
+Intent to become a bona fide resident may be demonstrated or disproved by factors including, but not limited to, timely filing of Wisconsin income tax returns, eligibility to vote in Wisconsin, motor vehicle registration in Wisconsin, possession of a Wisconsin operator’s license, employment in the state, and self-support.

 However, applicants who enter and remain in this state principally to obtain an education are presumed to continue to reside outside this state, and such presumption continues in effect until rebutted by clear and convincing evidence of bona fide residence.